marcovolino/data-structures-and-algorithms/docs/data-structures/strings.md

 Strings may look simple, but they have depth — from encoding to performance.
 - Python makes strings beginner-friendly and flexible.
 - C++ gives you more control, but also more responsibility - it is generally always best to use `std::string` over `char[]`.
+- In Python, strings are immutable—you cannot modify them after creation.
+In contrast, C++ std::string allows modifications like replacing or appending characters.